By Dr Thomas Brown | November 14 2018

 ‘Younger people, not surprisingly, are embracing digital platforms and internet-connected devices much more quickly than older demographics,’ Tech Crunch notes in its commentary on Nielsen’s report.

 On the subject of Millennials and Generation Z, Vidyard’s Michael added: ‘They communicate in a very different way to how you or I are used to communicating.
 As it stands, we have to teach many of our employees born post-1995 how to use email.
 In the near future, email is going to look and feel like the fax machine does today.’

 Getting used to working with video now will set you up well for the future because it’s only going to get bigger.

 Let’s face it: company updates don’t have a great rep. Some companies consolidate them into the blog to make them appear more customer-facing, but they’re still all about you.
 In the B2B space, they can often make for particularly dry reading.
 And they’re rarely as interesting to the outside world as they are to your CFO.
 Turning the traditional PR post on its head and sticking a camera in front of it can be an effective way of adding much-needed character, gravitas, and human appeal.

 The simplest way to drive video inbound marketing is to find that passionate person who’ll drive the culture, give them ownership, and let them do what they love best.
-They might exist in your team already; you might need to consider hiring them in.
-This will provide a starting point, a fighting chance, an advocate for what is effectively a cultural shift across your organisation.
+They might exist in your team already, you might need to promote their personal development to get them there, or you might need to consider hiring them in.
+Whoever they are, this individual will provide a starting point, a fighting chance, an advocate for what is effectively a cultural shift across your organisation.

 Put a camera in that person’s hands, direct them to this read, and check back with them in a day, a week, a month.
 You might be surprised by where the next shoot leads.